-To select the program mode switch S3 and S4 should both be set to the ON position.
+To select the program mode switch S3 should be set to the ON position and S4 should both be set to the OFF position.
 In the program MCU PROM routine, the contents of an external 32K EPROM are copied into the MCU PROM areas of the applicable device.
 There is a direct correlation of addresses between the two devices.
 Non-MCU PROM addresses are ignored so data contained in those areas are not accessed.
 Unprogrammed external EPROM address locations should contain \$00 to speed up the programming operation.
 During the programming routine, the PROGRAM LED D2 is illuminated.
 At the end of the programming routine, D2 is turned off, and the verification routine is entered.
 If the contents of the MCU PROM and external EPROM exactly match, then the VERIFY LED D3 is illuminated.